 8.35 acres of gently sloping land with approx. 1,300 ft of Lake Frontage.
-Crown lease is in place with a 30 year term, due to renew Nov 9, 2020.
-Property is improved with 5 well-appointed, self-contained cedar cabins, out buildings, a new dock & floating sundeck.
+Crown lease is in place with a 10-year term commencing Nov 9, 2022.
+Property is improved with 5 well-appointed, self-contained cedar cabins, outbuildings, dock & floating sundeck.

-Powell Lake Lodge consists of 8.35 acres of gently sloping land with approximately 1,300 feet of Lake Frontage.
-The land is under a Crown Commercial Lease with a 30 year term, which commenced on November 9, 1990 and is due to be renewed on November 9, 2020.
+Powell Lake Lodge consists of 8.35 acres (3.38 hectares) of gently sloping land with approximately 1,300 feet of lake frontage.
+The land is under a Crown Commercial Lease with a 10-year term, which commenced on November 9, 2022 and is due to be renewed on November 9, 2032.

 Each cabin has a full kitchen with a fridge and stove, a full bathroom with a shower, sink and toilet, and the living and eating areas are fully furnished.
 The fridge, stove, hot water and lighting are all propane and a wood stove provides heat.